Recycling Pilot Project

 This is particularly concerning as flat glass is one of the most CO₂-intensive materials in construction: 1 m² of triple glazing emits up to three times more CO₂ than 1 m² of a 20cm thick concrete slab 2.

-The Windows of Opportunities project, led by ZHAW with the support of the FOEN (Federal Office for the Environment), Glas Trösch, SWICA, Birchmeiergruppe and STUTZ AG, will start on June 23 2025, in Winterthur.
+The Windows of Opportunities project, led by ZHAW with the support of the FOEN (Federal Office for the Environment), Glas Trösch, SWICA and Birchmeiergruppe, will start on June 23 2025, in Winterthur.
 The goal of the project is to demonstrate that local and circular flat glass recycling is not only feasible but necessary.

 While some players announce future industrial solutions, we are taking action: 5 tons of glass will be extracted, sorted, and recycled – without “downcycling.”